elastic/ecs/rfcs/text/0037-user-fields.md

 -->
 The host fields in this RFC are sourced from the following data feeds:
  - Endpoint Detection and Response System Audit Logs & Alerts
- - Office 365 Device Audit Logs
+ - Office 365 Signin Logs
  - Active Directory Computer Objects
  - Windows Event Logs